Hiking Rainbow Lake - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 Description

 Rainbow Lake sits tucked away in Aroostook County's wilderness, offering hikers a genuine escape into Maine's backcountry.
 This pristine destination combines well-maintained trails with untouched natural beauty, creating an experience that feels both accessible and authentically wild.
-The 23-kilometer trail system winds through dense forests and opens onto panoramic viewpoints, with a modest 122 meters of elevation gain that makes the terrain manageable for most hikers while still providing rewarding climbs.
+The 23-kilometer trail system winds through dense forests and opens onto panoramic viewpoints, with a modest 122 meters of elevation gain that keeps the terrain manageable for most hikers while still delivering rewarding climbs.

 Trail Experience and Terrain